1 Tutorial 5.1: The Backpropagation Algorithm

 1.2.1 Increasing stack space

 There are runtime options to increase the stack space.
-If your program is called test, you can for instance run
+If your program is called test

 You may experiment with different stack space sizes, but be aware that if you make it very large, the system may become very slow to respond because your program completely fills up the physical memory.